andrea-hidalgo/labyrinth-of-lies/README.md

 MVP THREE
 * Create additional setup screens
   * Player can input their name
-  * Player can select a class to play as, each class has different stats
+  * Player can select a class to play as, each class has different stats (in progress)

 MVP FOUR
 * Display monster pictures

 #### Stretch goals

-* Find additional health potions inside the labyrinth
+* Find additional health potions inside the labyrinth (done!)
 * Find better weapons inside the labyrinth
 * Add ability to rest to restore health to full
 * Introduce luck element, make players roll a virtual die to determine the outcome.